 Geese And Donkeys

 With geese and donkeys, how they do together is entirely dependent on the personalities at play.
 Some donkeys get along quite well with sanctuary birds like geese.
 Others, especially those rescued from abusive or neglectful situations, may be more territorial and defensive around all species, including geese.
-Some geese may be too territorial to live with donkeys in some areas.
+Some geese may be too territorial to live with donkeys in some living spaces.
 Always closely monitor the pasture and make a careful introduction between donkeys and geese, keeping in mind the possibility that they may need to live separately.

 Geese And Pigs

 There have been reports of birds being killed in a sanctuary environment by pigs.
 These incidents occurred between chickens and younger pigs who were apparently trying to play with the birds, feral pigs sharing space with birds at a sanctuary, as well as (rarely), individual adult domestic pigs with strong territorial impulses.
-It does not appear that adult domestic pigs are commonly known to intentionally cause bird deaths, but you should always exercise caution where possible when it comes to protecting resident lives and be mindful of the potential consequences of species cohabitation.
+It does not appear that adult domestic pigs are commonly known to intentionally cause bird deaths in sanctuaries, but you should always exercise caution where possible when it comes to protecting resident lives and be mindful of the potential consequences of species cohabitation.